 The JV has agreed to evaluate the potential of the liquid-rich gas fairways in both the Kyalla and Velkerri plays.
-Exploration and appraisal activities planned for 2019 include the drilling of one vertical well and the drilling and hydraulic fracture stimulation of two horizontal wells.
-This will allow for the assessment of three plays, including the Velkerri B dry gas play discovered in 2016, so that the most commercially prospective play can be targeted during Stage 3.
+Planned exploration and appraisal activities for 2019 include the drilling of one vertical well and the drilling and hydraulic fracture stimulation of two horizontal wells.
+This allows for the assessment of three plays, including the Velkerri B dry gas play discovered in 2016, for the most commercially prospective play to be targeted in Stage 3.